Global Cocoa Prices

 How have cocoa prices changed in the past month?

-Last month, the global cocoa price in the New York market reached $10,558, reflecting a 4.02% decrease compared to the previous month.
-Similarly, in the London market, cocoa prices dropped to £9,519, marking a 3.5% decrease.
+In the past month, the global price of cocoa in the New York market dropped to $6,055.5, reflecting a 3.42% decrease compared to the previous month.
+Similarly, in the London market, the price fell to $8,412, representing a 3.75% decline.

 What factors have influenced cocoa prices recently?